crittermike/personal-blog/src/pages/ramblings/take-advantage-of-drupal-upgrades.md

 ### Missed opportunities

-According to Jeffrey Zeldman, ""redesigning without fixing problems is a missed opportunity.""
+According to Jeffrey Zeldman, "redesigning without fixing problems is a missed opportunity."
 Along those lines, I think that upgrading your Drupal site without fixing problems is a missed opportunity.

 Why upgrade your site to an exact clone of itself when you could just as easily improve and simplify the problematic parts?
 You're already rewriting code and tweaking data, so you might as well use that to your advantage instead of just porting your existing site to a new version, warts and all.